-Did you find the instructors' pages useful?
+Instructors' Pages Did you find the instructors' pages useful?
 (Circle one.) yes / no What additional information would you include in these pages?

-Students /fun / other Did the students find these exercises: (circle one) enlightening / boring If other, what? / Turi / Ourier ii oner, what: Do you have additional comments regarding student learning and these labs?
-TA Given the choice, would you teach these exercises again? (circle one) yes / no Why or why not?
-2 Results Did the students obtain sensible results from these exercises? (circle one) yes / no What were the best / worst sets of results?
-Why?
-Lab Room Was the room kept neat and clean by your class and other classes? (circle one) yes / no Was the equipment functioning properly, or if not, could you fix it? (circle one) yes / no Any other comments regarding the room and equipment?
+Students Did the students find these exercises: (circle one) enlightening of the students find these exercises: (circle one) / boring / fun / other Do you have additional comments regarding student learning and these labs s?
+TA Given the choice, would you teach these exercises again? (circle one) Why or why not? yes / no Results Did the students obtain sensible results from these exercises? (circle one) What were the best / worst sets of results?
+Why? yes / no Lab Room Was the room kept neat and clean by your class and other classes? (circle on e) yes / no Was the equipment functioning properly, or if not, could you fix it? (circle of Any other comments regarding the room and equipment? ne) yes / no